GeminiDRSoftware/GMMPS/html/_sources/example3.rst.txt

    *Using the J instead of the JH filter, significantly shorter spectra are produced and GMMPS may place up to twice as many slits on the mask (in this case, 140 slits).*

+Once you are happy with your mask, it is useful to go through the mask `checklist <https://gmmps-documentation.readthedocs.io/en/latest/ngo.html>`_ to ensure consistency with observing tool information, among others.